 There is no such thing as a one-size-fits-all estate plan, but a trust mill is trying to sell you exactly that, with no real planning for the future involved.
 The agents’ main goal is to make a commission.
 They may call themselves “trust advisors” or “estate planners,” which is not true or accurate.
 They are not estate planning lawyers, and they are not able to produce legal documents.
 However, the living trust kit is pitched using legal advice.
 For example, an agent may say the trust is a way to avoid probate and estate taxes; however, the agent will avoid mentioning any negative tax consequences of transferring investments.

 Once the trust mill/agent/insurance company has an individual’s trust and financial information, it will attempt to sell more financial products, such as annuities, reverse mortgages, and life insurance policies.
 Many seniors (or their loved ones after they pass) have found their estates greatly depleted after trusting a trust mill.

-If you’re ready to plan your estate, call the Meineke Law Firm.
+If you’re ready to plan your estate, call the Leigh B. Meineke Law Firm.
 Our Houston estate planning attorneys can help you choose the right tools to organize and transfer your assets, and we’ll prepare all the documents you need.
 Our firm provides estate planning services to clients throughout Harris County, TX.